So, how do you feel about China, specifically Beijing?

 Price: Around $4

-Here you will get tossed away by some conflicting and inexpressible feelings; tiring, icy cold, inspired, and surprised, especially if you decide to trek up to the wall to avoid hordes of tourists.
-But you know, the first thing you will say when reaching the summit will be “wow!” and you will forget all the ordeal you’ve endured.
+Here, you will get tossed away by conflicting and inexpressible feelings: tiring, icy cold, inspired, and surprised, especially if you decide to trek up to the wall to avoid hordes of tourists.
+But you know, the first thing you will say when reaching the summit will be “Wow!” and you will forget all the ordeal you’ve endured.

-It’s one of the most dangerous trekking trips globally, but if you are a risk-taker, I know this information will entice you more to explore awe-inspiring and unrestored portions of the wall.
+It’s one of the most dangerous trekking trips globally, but if you are a risk-taker, I know this information will entice you to explore awe-inspiring, unrestored portions of the wall.

 Why should you visit the Great Wall?

-The Great Wall of China is over 2300 years old with a well-deserved reputation for being a fabulous attraction in the whole world.
-Attracting thousands of visitors every day, It’s one of the New Seven Wonders of the World.
+The Great Wall of China is over 2300 years old and has a well-deserved reputation for being a fabulous attraction worldwide.
+It’s one of the World’s New Seven Wonders, attracting thousands of daily visitors.

 This quirky wall is bound to amaze you as it’s like nothing you could ever imagine, and you will feel like you are on top of the world.
-From any point of view, it seems like an endless wall with endless towers observing all the way to the horizon.
+From any point of view, it seems like an endless wall with endless towers observing the horizon.

 Things to do:

-• Come here at night and enjoy the Simatai Great Wall, which is the only available part for an evening tour providing you with a romantic and panoramic view over Beijing.
+- Come here at night and enjoy the Simatai Great Wall, the only part available for an evening tour.
+It provides a romantic and panoramic view of Beijing.

-• Shop in the small open-air market at the bottom of the wall to get some souvenirs.
+- Shop in the small open-air market at the bottom of the wall for souvenirs.

-• Take a break at the food court area, where you’ll find a variety of restaurants serving cuisines from around the world.
+- Take a break at the food court, where various restaurants serve cuisines worldwide.
 Pick what you want.

 Things not to do:

-• Don’t get the hiking trail without a tour guide; it’s so tricky, and you will need someone with sufficient knowledge to lead you.
+- Don’t go on the hiking trail without a tour guide; it’s tricky, and you will need someone with sufficient knowledge to lead you.

-• Don’t go to the trekking position without putting on snake repellent.
-You could come across a lot during your climbing adventure.
+- Don’t go to the trekking position without putting on snake repellent.
+You may encounter many during your climbing adventure.

-• Don’t put on open-toed shoes even on summer days; you need to protect your leg from bugs and other insects
+- Don’t wear open-toed shoes even in summer; protect your leg from bugs and insects.

-Pro tip: If you are searching for a great adventure, then go to the Great Wall Fresh, which is a family-run guest house that offers camping so you can wake up to a sunrise on the great wall and immerse yourself in this spectacular scenery.
+Pro tip: If you are looking for a great adventure, go to the Great Wall Fresh, a family-run guest house that offers camping.
+You can wake up to a sunrise on the Great Wall and immerse yourself in this spectacular scenery.

 Explore the Great Culture of Beijing: Lose Yourself in Hutongs